amethon/www/_reflections/journal2.md

 Dear Journal,

-The past several months have been devoted to intense preparation for the forthcoming deep sea diving expedition to Abyssopelagia.
+The past several months have been devoted to intense preparation for the forthcoming exploration of Abyssopelagia.
 My studies have focused on the latest diving technology and techniques, while my efforts to gather and organize necessary equipment and supplies have been meticulous.

-I am determined to brave the dangers of the deep and return with tales of wonder and marvel that will astound the world.
+I am firmly committed to brave the dangers of the deep and return with tales of wonder and marvel that will astound the world.
 With my knowledge and my equipment, I am confident in my ability to conquer the unknown and bring back discoveries that will inspire and amaze.

 As the day of the expedition draws near, I cannot help but feel a mix of excitement and nervousness.
 Despite my preparation, I am aware that the journey ahead will be physically and mentally demanding.
 However, I am ready to face whatever challenges come my way and eager to make the most of this opportunity to document every moment of the journey for posterity.